Yuri-SVB/LVBsig/docs/white_paper.md

 having as domain the set of bitarrays in the same format as ADDRs and codomain, the Cartesian product of the set of bitarrays in the same format as ADDRs with the set of bit arrays with the same length as LSIG.
 Here, f2_(TX,ECCPUB,SALT) is given by: f2_(TXi,SALTi)(a) = (h(PUB_FROM_PRI(KDF(a))),h(TXi,ADDR(i-1),SALTi))

 It can be argued that problem 2 is actually harder because attacker also has to mach the already published PUBi.
-But even the current statement of the problem is already unfeasible, particularly considering the limitted window of time (of T2-T0 block at best) for solving it.
+But even the current statement of the problem is already unfeasible, particularly considering the limitted window of time (of T2i-T0i block at best) for solving it.

-For 3: Equivalente of a double-spending attack with, in the worst case, not less than (T1-T0-1) blocks in advantage for the rest of the community.
+For 3: Equivalente of a double-spending attack with, in the best case (for attacker), starting from not less than (T1i-T0i-1) blocks in disadvantage to the rest of mining community.
+In other words, attacker has to outmine the rest of the community for at least (T1i-T0i-1) blocks to 'unbury' (TXi,LVBSIGi), and substitute it for a forged transaction.

 ## Multi Use